Also Known As:

 Entity Web Site:

-Added on July 12, 2012 to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; listed by the European Union on May 23, 2011 as an entity linked to Iran's proliferation-sensitive nuclear activities or Iran's development of nuclear weapon delivery systems; with some exceptions, European Union member states must freeze all funds and economic resources owned, held or controlled by the listed entity, and prevent funds or economic resources from being made available to it; sanctioned by the governments of Canada, Switzerland, and Japan, restricting business and financial transactions with the entity and/or freezing its assets in those countries; listed by the Japanese government in 2011 as an entity of concern for proliferation relating to missiles and nuclear weapons; listed as an entity of concern for proliferation in an early warning document distributed by the German government to industry in May 2011.
+Added on July 12, 2012 to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; listed by the European Union on May 23, 2011 as an entity linked to Iran's proliferation-sensitive nuclear activities or Iran's development of nuclear weapon delivery systems; with some exceptions, European Union member states must freeze all funds and economic resources owned, held or controlled by the listed entity, and prevent funds or economic resources from being made available to it; sanctioned by the governments of Canada, Switzerland, and Japan, restricting business and financial transactions with the entity and/or freezing its assets in those countries; listed by the Japanese government in 2011 as an entity of concern for proliferation relating to missiles and nuclear weapons.

 One of seven subsidiaries of Iran Electronics Industries (IEI); specializes in microelectronics technology; has company offices in Tehran and a factory in Shiraz; products include semi-conductors, electronic credit cards, multilayer single and double sided printed circuit boards (PCB), hybrid circuits, quartz crystals and oscillators, high purity oxygen and nitrogen gases, micromodules and electronic ceramics, surveillance systems, and pulse-code modulation (PCM) systems; company officials include Mohammad Ali Ferghani (Manager); reportedly involved in the development of a phased array air defense system with Shiraz Electronics Industries (SEI) and Iran Electronics Research Centre (IERC).